 The Adobe transition to a subscription-based business model has been successful by many measures, although it doesn’t meet everyone’s needs.
 If you want Adobe software but you don’t want to pay a regular subscription fee, do you still have options?
 Depending on what you need, the answer is “maybe”…although as of 2017, the non-subscription options from Adobe are fewer than ever.
-(Update: As of 2019, all Adobe professional software is now available only through a Creative Cloud subscription membership.)
+(Update: As of 2019, nearly all Adobe professional software is now available only through a Creative Cloud subscription.)

 Lightroom 6 is available now, with performance enhancements and other new features.
 Read on for additional information and answers to some questions that aren’t always addressed by the general media coverage of this release.